Jamie03/my-work/content/posts/1747160072917-AI-in-Creative-Writing/index.md

 The challenge lies in using AI thoughtfully, as a creative partner rather than a narrative crutch.
 After all, while code may shape the tools, the heart of every TTRPG remains undeniably human.
 As we explore what’s possible, one question guides us:

 *How will you let generative AI enhance your next adventure?*

+**Interested in my research?** The take a look at [my other works](https://orcid.org/0000-0002-4730-7865) that cover topics ranging from using *AI in Live-Prototyping Studies* to *Affective State Change using Haptics*!